 The Vice President for Academic Affairs/Provost will read the formal complaint and attempt to resolve the issue with the appropriate administrator.
-If the student still requests a formal hearing, the Vice President for Academic Affairs/Provost will appoint a Grievance Committee composed of a representative from the Office of Student Services or an alternate administrator, two members of the faculty selected by the faculty representatives on the Academic Council, and one student representative selected by the president of the Student Government Association (SGA).
-The committee will interview the parties involved and render a judgment about the validity of the complaint and remedies for the complaint if any are needed.
+If the student still requests a formal hearing, the Vice President for Academic Affairs/Provost will appoint a Grievance Committee composed

+All parties involved in the process are required to cooperate transparently with the investigation of the committee, and they are prohibited from retaliating against anyone else who participates in the process, including the committee members.
+The committee will interview the parties involved, examine evidence related to the complaint, and render a judgment about the validity of the complaint and remedies for the complaint if any are needed.
+The committee's report should be submitted to the Provost within 30 days of the committee's formation.
+The Provost will notify the parties involved of the findings of the committee and will ensure that any remedies proposed by the committee are implemented.

 SACSCOC Complaint Procedures.
-Allegations regarding noncompliance with accreditation standards, policies, and procedures may be made to the Southern Association of Colleges and

-Schools Commission on Colleges (SACSCOC), 1866 Southern Lane, Decatur, GA 30033-4097.
+Allegations regarding noncompliance with accreditation standards, policies, and procedures may be made to the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), 1866 Southern Lane, Decatur, GA 30033-4097.
 For the Commission's complaint policy, procedure and complaint form, see the SACSCOC website (http://sacscoc.org/app/uploads/2020/01/ComplaintPolicy-1.pdf).
-SACSCOC should be contacted only if there is evidence that appears to support Johnson University's significant non-compliance with a requirement or standard.
+SACSCOC should be contacted only if there is evidence that appears to support Johnson University's significant noncompliance with a requirement or standard.
 Normal inquiries about the University (such as admission requirements, financial aid, educational programs, etc.) should be addressed directly to Johnson University and not to the Commission's office.